 To receive the International & Comparative Law Certificate upon graduation, students must complete the following courses:

 - International Law (3 credits);

 - International Business Transactions (3 credits);

 - Satisfaction of the Upper Level Writing Requirement (ULW) with a paper focused on international or comparative law content;

-- Twelve credits of elective courses; and
+- Twelve credits of elective courses (below); and

 - Attendance at two designated CILE programs in each of the candidate’s 2L and 3L years at the School of Law.
-Note: Because these requirements become effective in the 2013-14 school year, students in the class of 2014 will only be required to attend two CILE programs in their third year of law school.

 To register for the International & Comparative Law certificate program, complete the Registrar's online form at any time during the school year.

 For a list of courses that satisfy the Certificate Program requirements, please stop by the CILE office in Barco 317A.

 The courses that qualify as international and comparative law electives for purposes of the Certificate requirements are determined annually.
 In general, a course will satisfy the elective requirement if at least 25 percent of its content is in the areas of international or comparative law.
 You should consult the schedule of courses for any given term to determine what courses are being offered and the credits awarded.
 For new course offerings, you should contact CILE to determine if a given course will satisfy the elective requirement.
 Courses in the School of Law that do not have a predominantly international or comparative law subject matter may be approved for elective purposes on a case-by-case basis at the discretion of the CILE Academic Director if, in practice, the student’s work in the class included that element in a particularly substantial manner; for example, the student satisfies the written requirement of a “W” course with a paper using a comparative law approach.
 (Note this would not be permitted if the given paper was also being used to satisfy the ULW requirement.)